Frequently Asked Questions

 How can Hardware Scaleup help my company?

-Establishing manufacturing processes for emerging clean technologies involves many cycles of iteration and development.
+Establishing manufacturing processes for emerging climate tech involves many cycles of iteration and development.
 It also requires manufacturers to develop new capabilities to support novel production and compliance requirements.
 This is an area where entrepreneurs typically lack knowledge, experience and resources, creating greater economic and business risks for all involved.

 For example, products made by new or unproven manufacturing processes are more costly, prone to quality problems, may not perform the same, and take longer to get to market.